centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 ### What is a contribution?

 - A contribution adds value to the system.
-- A contribution can be something new or an improvement on an existing part of the system.
+- A contribution can be something new, an improvement on an existing part of the system, or a bug fix.
 - A contribution is re-usable.
 - A contribution is inclusive and accessible.
 - A contribution is documented.